EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 RS maintains a collection of authentication credentials.
 These are related to OSCORE Security Contexts associated with authorization information for all the clients that RS is communicating with.
 The authorization information is maintained as policy that is used as input to the processing of requests from those clients.

-This profile requires C to retrieve an access token from AS for the resources it wants to access on an RS, by sending an access token request to the token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
+This profile requires C to retrieve an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 Once C has retrieved the access token, C uploads it to RS.
 To this end, there are two different options, as further detailed in this document.

-* C posts the access token to the authz-info endpoint by using the mechanisms specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
+* C posts the access token to the /authz-info endpoint by using the mechanisms specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
-When using this profile, the communication with the authz-info endpoint is not protected, except for the update of access rights.
+When using this profile, the communication with the /authz-info endpoint is not protected, except for the update of access rights.

 * C initiates the EDHOC protocol by sending EDHOC message_1 to RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see Section 3.8 {{I-D.ietf-lake-edhoc}}).
 If the access token is valid and the processing of EDHOC message_1 is successful, RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
 This alternative cannot be used for the update of access rights.